 Anyone who prints, scans, reprints and then scans paper contracts like in the good old days buries any claim to transparent legal certainty and compliance.
 Digital solutions, on the other hand, log every single step along the entire process and document the contract history in chronological order.

-Solutions such as EASY Contract also meet the essential requirements of commercial and tax law:
+In addition, contract management solutions also meet the essential requirements of commercial and tax law:

 - Generally Accepted Accounting Principles (GAAP)